 Using Google to test online demand for your product is a great way to limit your downside risk by spending a few marketing dollars up front to determine whether you are meeting a need.
 This post will show you how you can use your AdWords account to test and analyze online demand for your products or services.

-Need help getting started with AdWords?
-We can help with Google AdWords Management.
+Need help getting started with Google Ads?
+We can help with Google Ads management.

 What is Google AdWords?